Strength Training for Boxers

 Training Program design

 Before designing training programs for individuals there are things you should know.
 I administer a questionnaire to the athletes before I design their programs.
 Questions include things like current training program, experience, nutritional profile, medical problems, etc. I also perform a length assessment which measures flexibility.
 Muscles need adequate length to perform optimally.
 When a muscle is too short the actin-myosin overlap is too great which limits force production.
-The optimal overlap between actin-myosin filaments is approximately 50%.
+The optimal overlap between actin-myosin filaments is 50%.
 Short muscles also contribute to postural problems and insufficient movement patterns.
 I would recommend contract-relax stretching to increase range of motion.
 A muscle can also be too flexible which results in reduced force output.
 Excessive flexibility means the myosin-actin strands are too far apart.
 If you suffer from excessive flexibility avoid stretching that particular joint or muscle.
 You will find with the assessment each individual is different.
 Our main goal is to develop the athlete's weak spots and develop muscle balance and neuromuscular efficiency.

 The following program is for an experienced boxer who has a sufficient strength and conditioning base.
 This program is not recommended for an inexperienced boxer.